jlebrijo/prun-cfg/README.md

 * Configure one database per application defined in node["apps"]
 * Create a /etc/init.d/<app> service file per app to start|stop|restart thin
+* Adding node["pg_extensions"] to integrate extensions needed for the system